vijitVM/Chat-with-PDF/README.md

    streamlit run app.py

    ```
+3. The app will run on local host:   `http://localhost:8501`

-3. In the browser load the PDF documents and then click on the `process button`.
+4. In the browser load the PDF documents and then click on the `process button`.

-4. In the Chat box ask question's related to the PDF and get its response.
+5. In the Chat box ask question's related to the PDF and get its response.